- Sep 1, 2020

 There are a couple of ground rules for this document.
 First and foremost, only send it out once.
 You don’t want multiple versions of the call sheet floating around.
 That will only lead to chaos and gratuitous time wasting.

 Second, only use the information that you need.
-Our call sheet template is pretty fancy, but if you don’t need all that information, don’t use it.
+Our free call sheet template is pretty fancy, but if you don’t need all that information, don’t use it.
 You want the call sheet to be informative, not overwhelming.

 There’s a variety of information a call sheet can contain.
 The exact amount and complexity depends on what you need for your production.

 In that sense, think of each section as a component you can keep or remove.
-Our call sheet template is pretty comprehensive, but if you don’t need some of the sections you’re free to leave them blank or cut them out entirely.
+Our free call sheet template is pretty comprehensive, but if you don’t need some of the sections you’re free to leave them blank or cut them out entirely.

 Here’s a rundown of what to put in each section and why it’s important.